inmanta/terraform/docs/test_coverage.md

  1. Fail to delete.
 If the provider can not delete an existing resource, its state shouldn't be deleted either.
  1. Fail to import.
 If the provided id doesn't correspond to anything that exists.
 At no point in time, a state stored in param should be null, a state always represents the latest information we managed to gather about the resource deployed.
+ 1. Forbidden to import.
+If the resource can not be imported using an id.
+See [docker image import](../tests/providers/docker/test_docker_image.py#L170)